DeInJiI/DeInJiI/README.md

 #### I am computer sience student and a trainee developer without commercial experience

 I made this project for our acquaintance.
 Now I am studying Android development of android applications on Java and OOP.
 I'm going to study C# and C++ in the future to develop applications and games that I love.
-I'm always ready to learn and learn something new, because without enthusiasm it is impossible to reach the top!
+I'm always ready to learn something new, because without enthusiasm it is impossible to reach the top!

 Skills: Java and Basics of OOP